-If all your distributions are qualified 2017 disaster distributions, enter the amount from line 25a on line 25b.
-If you have distributions unrelated to qualified disasters, as well as qualified 2017 disaster distributions, you will need to multiply the amount on line 25a by a fraction.
-The numerator of the fraction is the total of your qualified 2017 disaster distributions and the denominator is the amount from Form 8606, line 21.
+If all your distributions are qualified disaster distributions, enter the amount from line 25a on line 25b.
+If you have distributions unrelated to qualified disasters, as well as qualified disaster distributions, you will need to multiply the amount on line 25a by a fraction.
+The numerator of the fraction is your total qualified disaster distributions, and the denominator is the amount from Form 8606, line 21.